Spacesuit Thermal Balance Calculator

 T(°C) = T(K) − 273.15

-In plain language, the formula says that suit temperature rises until radiative cooling catches up with the remaining heat load.
-If the numerator grows because solar absorption is large or workload is high, the required equilibrium temperature rises.
-If emissivity, area, or cooling improve, the suit can balance at a lower temperature.
-This is also why outer-layer optical properties can matter so much: α and ε affect opposite sides of the thermal balance.
+In plain language, the formula says the suit temperature rises until radiative cooling catches up with the remaining heat load.
+If the workload term or absorbed sunlight grows, the equilibrium temperature rises.
+If emissivity, radiating area, or active cooling improve, the suit can balance at a lower temperature.
+That is why absorptivity and emissivity matter in opposite ways: one changes how much sunlight the suit keeps, and the other changes how effectively it gets rid of the heat that remains.

 The calculated temperature is best read as an effective radiating surface temperature needed to balance the net heat load under the stated assumptions.
 It is not a direct prediction of astronaut core temperature, skin temperature under garments, or localized hot spots on gloves, helmet hardware, or backpack components.
 Real EVA thermal status depends on the entire suit architecture and on time-dependent operation, not just one equilibrium number.